changbowen/PortPing/README.md

 # PortPing

-Port test tool with latency info and more.
+Command line tool for testing port reachability with latency info and more.